edjubert/redox-layout/README.md

 This keymap is **a work in progress**, and is meant to be used on macOS.
 I use this keymap with a Colemak input layout of MacOS.
-There is also a Colemak version available on the `colemak` branch
+There is also a Colemak version available on the `colemak` branch and a Programmer Mod on `programmer_qwerty` and `programmer_colemak` branches

 [View on KLE](http://www.keyboard-layout-editor.com/#/gists/a320cd783e183d8b9637d3862794c433)